johnlacomba/Game-SpaceTradingSim/WEBSOCKET_TROUBLESHOOTING.md

 3. Console shows: "WebSocket connected successfully"
 4. App moves from title screen to lobby

-Your Space Trader application should now work with secure HTTPS/WSS connections!
+Your Sphere of Influence application should now work with secure HTTPS/WSS connections!